MajedAbouhatab/Tracking-Space-Stations-With-RT-Thread-Studio/README.md

 ### Background

-Many of my fellow makers used Single Board Computers (SBC) and paid Application Programming Interface to tack satellites in Earth orbit.
+Many of my fellow makers used Single Board Computers (SBC) and paid Application Programming Interface (API) to tack satellites orbiting the Earth.
 This project is a simple and low cost method to track Space Stations.
 We used knowledge gained from my [previous project](https://www.hackster.io/abouhatab/using-rt-thread-studio-to-control-esp32-with-stm32f469-disco-117bdf) and data provided to our web browser for free by n2yo.com.
 Furthermore, we displayed the names of people currently in space using information gathered by open-notify.org.
 ### Game Plan

 ![](https://hackster.imgix.net/uploads/attachments/1493963/20220909_202853_VOpuTZfaTx.jpg?auto=compress%2Cformat&w=740&h=555&fit=max)

 Just like in the previous project, we used UART to communicate between STM32F469 DISCOVERY board and the Wi-Fi Dev board.
 To add an extra challenge and reduce the cost of implementation we replaced ESP32 with ESP-01 which required a programmer because there is no USB port.

 We got the URLs we needed to use by pressing F12 on the page we need to get data from.
-Studying JavaScrips reveled that we have to use the following format:
+Studying JavaScrips revealed that we have to use the following format:

 ```
 https://www.n2yo.com/sat/instant-tracking.php?s=<NORAD ID>&d=1